 From September 15 to October 15 each year, Americans observe National Hispanic Heritage Month.
-This annual week-long celebration of the history, culture, and contributions of Hispanic Americans was started in 1968 by President Lyndon Johnson.
+This annual celebration of the history, culture, and contributions of Hispanic Americans was started in 1968 by President Lyndon Johnson.
 President Ronald Reagan extended this week into a month-long celebration in 1988.
 According to the United States government website for the event, this time was specifically chosen for its importance, as many Latin American countries gained their independence in these 30 days.

 During this time, as the museums and national entities pay tribute to Hispanic Americans, we’re highlighting a few of our favorite Hispanic-owned consumer brands to support.
 In the U.S., based on the 2019 American Community Survey 1-Year Estimates, 18 perent of the population are Hispanic Americans, accounting for nearly 60 million people.
 Read on to discover six consumer brands to support, ranging from beauty and skincare to traditional food, beverages, and innovative desserts.

 In 2004, NadaMoo! launched as a family business with its first batch of signature coconut milk-based frozen desserts.
 Owned by members of the founder’s family, they have expanded to share their sustainably sourced dairy-free ice cream to major stores that include Target, Whole Foods, and Walmart.
 They also have their own shop in the heart of Austin, Texas.